mikaelcharbonneau/DAT-Bolt/README.md

 ## Deployment

-This project is configured for deployment on Vercel.
+This project is configured for deployment on Netlify at <https://hpedcaudit.netlify.app>.

 1. Push your code to GitHub

-2. Connect your GitHub repository to Vercel
+2. Connect your GitHub repository to Netlify

-3. Configure the following environment variables in Vercel:
+3. Configure the following environment variables in Netlify:
    - `SUPABASE_URL`: Your Supabase project URL
    - `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key
    - `VITE_SUPABASE_URL`: Your Supabase project URL (for frontend)